ntustison/Histograms/Text/intro.md

 significant with multi-site [@Couch:2019aa] and large-scale studies.
-In addition, generally speaking, refinements in measuring capabilities correlate with scientific advancement so as acquisition and analysis methodologies improve, so should the level of sophistication and performance of the measurement tools.
+In addition, generally speaking, refinements in measuring capabilities correlate with scientific advancement so as acquisition and analysis methodologies improve, so should the level of sophistication and performance of the underlying measurement tools.

 In assessing these segmentation algorithms for hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure versus the 1-D intensity histogram.
-The increased popularity of deep-layered neural networks as [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
+The increased popularity of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].